msyamkumar/cs220-projects/spring20/p6/README.md

 Consider writing a function to solve Q9 and Q10 with the same code.

-### Q10: what is the highest-rated wine variety made in "France"?

-### Q11: what is the average points-per-dollar (PPD) ratio of the "Ponzi" winery?
+### Q11: what is the average points-per-dollar (PPD) ratio of the "Patricia Green Cellars" winery?

 In this question, we're trying to find the best value using the `points` (the rating) and `price` (cost in dollars) columns.